-36.2.
+37.2.
 Poincaré recurrence theorem.

-If the available phase space for the system is finite.
-Let's starts the motion at some point of the phase space.
-Let's consider an evolution of some finite but small neighborhood of this point.
+Let's assume that the available phase space for the system is finite (for example, gas in a box).
+Let's start the motion at some point of the phase space.
+Let's consider the time evolution of some finite but small neighborhood of this point.
 The volume of the neighborhood is constant, so eventually as time progresses it will cover all of the available volume.
 Then the tube of the trajectories must intersect itself.
 But it cannot, as trajectories do not intersect.
 It means that it must return to the starting neighborhood (or intersect it at least partially.)